 She and her team see a continuing need for extensive training beyond the DBE certification, particularly in terms of grasping the breadth of large projects and understanding the value of estimating.
 Haskell has made significant inroads in providing free training opportunities within the Jacksonville community and beyond, both at Haskell’s headquarters and at public facilities and construction sites.

-On a recent project to rehabilitate two water reclamation facilities for the Macon (Georgia) Water Authority, Haskell performed a safety mentoring session and had its estimating team demonstrate for vendors conceptual estimating, how to list exceptions and give reasonable and qualified estimates.
+On a recent project to rehabilitate two water reclamation facilities for the Macon (Georgia) Water Authority (MWA), Haskell performed a safety mentoring session and had its estimating team demonstrate for vendors conceptual estimating, how to list exceptions and give reasonable and qualified estimates.
 Also, Haskell team members trained two specific local firms so that MWA could rely on them for future work.

 Mentoring DBE subcontractors to expand their skillsets is a Haskell priority, and Williams said she believed it should be a focus of the smaller firms and their supporting agencies.